 Further information about managing cookies can be found in your browser's help file or through sites such as www.allaboutcookies.org.

-Other third party tools and widgets may be used on our individual web pages to provide additional functionality.
-Use of these tools or widgets may place a cookie on your device to make their service easier to use, and ensure your interaction is displayed on our webpages properly.
+Other third-party tools and widgets may be used on our individual web pages to provide additional functionality.
+Depending on how you set your preferences in your browser and/or the cookie banner, use of these tools or widgets may place a cookie on your device to make their service easier to use, and ensure your interaction is displayed on our webpages properly.

 Cookies by themselves do not tell us your email address or otherwise identify you personally.
 In our analytical reports, we may obtain other identifiers including IP addresses, but this is for the purpose of identifying the number of unique visitors to our web sites and geographic origin of visitor trends, and not to identify individual visitors.

-You have the option to render some web beacons unusable by rejecting their associated cookies.
-The web beacon may still record an anonymous visit from your IP address but cookie information will not be recorded.
+You have an option to render some web beacons unusable by rejecting their associated cookies.
+The web beacon may still record an anonymous visit from your IP address, but cookie information will not be recorded.

-In some of our newsletters and other communications, we may monitor recipient actions such as email open rates through embedded links within the messages.
-We collect this information to gauge user interest and to enhance future user experiences.
+In some of our newsletters and other communications, we may monitor, from time to time, recipient actions such as email open rates through embedded links within the messages.
+We collect this information to enhance future user experiences.